A topic from the subject of Decomposition in Chemistry.

 Key Points

-* Temperature and pH Dependence: Enzymes have an optimal temperature and pH range at which they exhibit maximum activity.
-Deviation from these conditions can denature the enzymes and reduce their effectiveness.
+Temperature and pH Dependence: Enzymes have an optimal temperature and pH range at which they exhibit maximum activity.
+Deviation from these optimal conditions can denature the enzymes, altering their three-dimensional structure and rendering them ineffective.
+This leads to a significant reduction or complete loss of their catalytic activity.

 Main Concepts